pippim/pippim.github.io/_posts/2016/2016-10-29-What-are-Kernel-Version-number-components-(w.x.yy-zzz)-called?.md

  - **y** = Minor Revision = 0
  - **zzz**=Patch number = 45

-If someone is using `4.8.0` which Ubuntu 16.10 ships with and encounters screen flickering they might say "I used the previous version 4.4.0-45" (which Ubuntu 16.04 uses) to fix the problem.
+If someone is using `4.8.0`, which Ubuntu 16.10 ships with, and encounters screen flickering they might say "I used the previous version 4.4.0-45" (which Ubuntu 16.04 uses) to fix the problem.

-In layman's terms is correct but technically it was a downgrade four major revision levels (4.8.y-z) to (4.4.y-z).
-Technically speaking to move from kernel version 4.8 to a previous kernel version it would have to be 3.2 or 3.13 using the file listing show in OP.
+In layman's terms, this is correct but technically it was a downgrade four major revision levels (4.8.y-z) to (4.4.y-z).
+Technically speaking, to move from kernel version 4.8 to a previous kernel version it would have to be 3.2 or 3.13 using the file listing shown in the OP.

-# Edit - Segment name changes after Kernel 3.0
+### Segment name changes after Kernel 3.0

 The above definitions come from: ([Kernel Version Numbering][1]) published May 9, 2006 but are now obsolete.

-As the duplicate comment link ([What does the fourth number in the release version mean?][2]) states the new names are:
+As the duplicate comment link ([What does the fourth number in the release version mean?][2]) states, the new names are:

 ```
 <base kernel version>.<ABI number>.<upload number>-<flavour>

 ```

-The proposed duplicate appears to be wrong because the second segment in the Kernel Version number seems to have nothing to do with `ABI`.
+The proposed duplicate appears to be wrong because the second segment in the kernel version number seems to have nothing to do with `ABI`.
 In the other answer posted in this thread the fourth segment is tied to `ABI` but that doesn't seem right either.
 Here's the top of the list of ABI changes from ([Linux Kernel ABI Timeline][3]):

 ```
                 ----- Symbols -----